ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 Valid file share names can include a combination of lowercase alpha-numeric characters (a-z, 0-9) and the hyphen (-), up to 63 characters.
 Share names must begin with a lowercase letter.

-### Rename a mount target of a file share
+### Renaming a mount target of a file share
 {: #rename-mount-target-cli}

-Run the `share-target-update` command with the share name and target name and specify a new mount target name.
+TO rename a mount target of a file share, run the `share-target-update` command with the share name and target name and specify a new mount target name.

 ```
 ibmcloud is share-target-update SHARE_ID TARGET_ID --name NEW_NAME [--output JSON] [-q, --quiet]